paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step3.md

 **Time to complete step:** 3 Minutes

-INTRODUCTORY TEXT TO BE PROVIDED

-**First, let's create a deployment** that uses a web application that does nothing more than return a `OK` response.

-We'll use the Kubernetes `kubectl run` command to spin up a deployment.

-`kubectl run hpa-demo-web --image=k8s.gcr.io/hpa-example --requests=cpu=200m --port=80`{{execute}}

-The command shown above will get the web application container image from Google Cloud.

-Let's make sure the pod is running by executing the following command:

-`kubectl get pod | grep hpa-demo-web`{{execute}}

-You should see something like this:

-Next, let's start a service that uses the deployment:

-`kubectl expose deployment hpa-demo-web --type=NodePort`{{execute}}

-Let's check the service is running:

-`kubectl get service | grep hpa-demo-web`{{execute}}
+Is the last step we created the the web service application and go it up and running in a single pod in the Kubernetes cluster, we'll create

+In this step we'll create a simple test container that we'll use to access the Kubernetes service, `hpa-demo-web` from within the cluster.
+We'll set up continuously running loop in the test container that keeps calling the service, `hpa-demo-web`.
+Continuously calling the `hpa-demo-web` will stress out the underlying container.
+Later we'll apply HPA to alleviate the stress.
+HPA will create more instances of the pod, `hpa-demo-web`.

-We need to create a simple testing deployment that will allow us access into the cluster so that we can exercise the service, `hpa-demo-web`.
-We'll create a deployment called, `deployment-for-testing` using the `kubectl create` command.
+In order to create the testing container, we'll create a deployment called, `deployment-for-testing` using the `kubectl create` command.
 And as part of the imperative execution from the command line, we'll use the option `-it` to login directly to the pod running under the deployment.

+Creating the test container will be done in a new terminal window in the interactive learning environment.,

 (In this case, the testing deployment will create a pod with a [busybox](https://hub.docker.com/_/busybox) container.)

-Execute this command, either by typing it out at the command line of the Katacoda interactive learning environment, or just click on the command using your mouse.
+Click the following command to create the test container deployment in a new terminal window.

-`kubectl run -it deployment-for-testing --image=busybox /bin/sh`{{execute}}
+`kubectl run -it deployment-for-testing --image=busybox /bin/sh`{{execute  T2}}

 It might take a few seconds, but you should see the command prompt, `/ #`.
 This prompt indicates that you are indeed in the Kubernetes cluster.
 (You might see a message, `If you don't see a command prompt,